ProjectInitiative/openbao-tpm-init/plan.md

 This ensures the bootstrap secret isn't deleted while nodes are still joining.

+## Future Work

+- **Replace Sidecar with Init Container**: The current sidecar model works, but it leaves the container running.
+A better approach would be to use an init container to decrypt the key and pass it to the main container.
+This would prevent the bootstrap information from sitting around.
+- **Alternative to `kubectl`**: The `kubectl` commands within the sidecar are not functioning as expected.
+A more robust method for interacting with the Kubernetes API is needed for tasks like secret cleanup.

 ## Next Steps

 1. **Build bootstrap init container** with TPM encryption logic